jakey-wan-kenobi/yay/README.md

 It sounds obvious, but it’s not.
 I’ve seen real life codebases that support tons of users, with all kinds of API secrets and tokens sprinkled throughout the code.
 Use environment variables.
 Do it.

 ### Email & SMS
 We use Mailgun and Twilio (and I can't recommend either service highly enough).
+We also use the dot templating engine, which is really fast and straightforward.

 ### Weak Areas
 Just like any real life codebase, a few parts of it suck.
 One of those is unit tests.
 Didn’t write a single one.
 We could also dry up some error pages.
 Also, I use `require` instead of `import` in a few places where I totally spaced and couldn’t get it to work with `import`.